open/close all folders

 - In Stephen King's It Henry Bowers carved the first letter of his name into Ben Hanscomb's belly with a knife, and would have put his whole name down there if Ben hadn't fought back and gotten away.
 Ben still had an H-shaped scar on his stomach nearly 30 years later to show for it.

 - It's a tattoo rather than a cut, but the principle is the same when Lisbeth Salander tattoos her rapist with the words "I am a sadistic pig, a pervert and a rapist".

 - Played with in Harry Potter and the Order of the Phoenix when Umbridge has Harry use a special quill to write down "I must not tell lies" onto a piece of paper but it magically carves the sentence into the back of his hand.

 - In Gary Jennings' Aztec, after the Spaniards arrive, many of the indigenous people are taken into slavery.
 Their captors carve the letter "G" into one cheek, for "guerra," marking them as war captives.

-- In Oz Schillinger offers to be Beecher's new cellmate.
+- Schillinger offers to be Beecher's new cellmate.
 Beecher accepts the offer from the seemingly helpful Schillinger, but on their first night in the cell together Schillinger rapes Beecher and "brands" him by burning a swastika design into his right buttock.